elmiang/the-burger-joint/ReadMe.md

 ## General Setup - For Running the Application

-Steps for getting the project running
+Steps for getting the project running (Within an IDE)

 1. CD into the frontend folder in a new terminal window
 2. Run `npm install` (to install frontend libraries)